Swede Hollow, Saint Paul: Connemara Patch

+The Seventh Street Improvement Arches separated Swede Hollow from Connemara Patch.
+This photo is taken from the south of the arches; to the north, past the bridge, is Swede Hollow.

 Just south and downstream of Swede Hollow was a lesser-known Irish neighborhood called Connemara Patch.
 It was so named after the original home of its Irish settlers, who arrived in the United States under the sponsorship of Archbishop John Ireland, who settled them on prairie claims near Graceville, Minnesota.
 When the original rural colonization plan was aborted by poor planning and the long, blizzard-wracked "Snow Winter" of 1880-81 (a season so harsh it was immortalized in the Laura Ingalls Wilder book The Long Winter), the desperate immigrants were resettled along lower Phalen Creek in the area between East Seventh and East Fourth streets as a stopgap measure—one that ultimately became permanent.
 The legendary Irish-language storyteller Éamon a Búrc spent several years in the district before a railroad accident took his leg, leading him to return to his village in County Galway, Ireland.

 Like Swede Hollow, Connemara Patch was eventually cleared of its inhabitants.
 The neighborhood's remnants were completely destroyed by urban renewal in the 1950s.
 Interstate 94 currently occupies a substantial portion of the old enclave.
 The rest of the site is largely vacant, except for a few dilapidated industrial structures.